Robert B. Sloan, D. d. Theol.

 University President: 2006 – Present

-As a result of a multi-year study regarding its name, the institution has announced a well-received change from Houston Baptist University to Houston Christian University with the stated goal of growing to 10,000 students.
+As a result of a multi-year study regarding its name, in September 2022 the institution announced a well-received change from Houston Baptist University to Houston Christian University.
 In conjunction with the name change, the new branding initiative underway on the campus and beyond is designed to clarify and define the identity of the institution and provide opportunities for growth in enrollment, awareness, and reputation.

-Additional changes to the undergraduate academic program under Dr. Sloan’s leadership include the launching of an Honors College and the implementation of a strong interdisciplinary Liberal Arts Core Curriculum designed to engage undergraduates with the greatest thinkers, authors, and artists in Western Civilization.
+Additional changes to the undergraduate academic program include the launching of an Honors College and the implementation of a strong interdisciplinary Liberal Arts Core Curriculum designed to engage undergraduates with the greatest thinkers, authors, and artists in Western Civilization.
 As its visibility increases, the Honors College continues to attract outstanding students interested in a quality education that promotes a Christian worldview.

-In the fall of 2018, the University announced major gifts from several longtime friends and supporters.
-A generous gift from Dr. Stewart Morris and The Joella and Stewart Morris Foundation established The Morris Family Center for Law & Liberty and funded construction of a classroom building modeled after Independence Hall.
+In the fall of 2018, the University announced other major gifts from several longtime friends and supporters.
+A generous gift from Dr. Stewart Morris and The Joella and Stewart Morris Foundation established The Morris Family Center for Law & Liberty and funded construction of a complex of buildings, including the centerpiece modeled after Independence Hall.
 With this gift, Founding Father Stewart Morris and The Morris Foundation are recognized as the largest lifetime donor to the University.
-This new complex officially opened with a ribbon cutting and dedication ceremony on September 15, 2022, with Dr. Morris and his family, as well as numerous University employees and other guests, in attendance.
+This new complex officially opened with a ribbon cutting and dedication ceremony on September 15, 2022, with Dr. Morris and his family, as well as community leaders and other guests, in attendance.
+Construction of the final building in the Center, Founders Hall II, currently is nearing completion.

 Other factors contributing to the University’s growth and increasing visibility during Dr. Sloan’s tenure include HCU’s return to full membership status in Division I of the NCAA; the decision to join the Southland Conference and play football; the construction of Dunham Field and Husky Stadium; ongoing implementation of HCU’s master plan through its US Highway 59 and Fondren project involving the construction of Belin Tower and Belin Drive, as well as an exciting retail development called The Pillars at HCU; the acquisition of the Bradshaw Fitness Center and the construction of the University Academic Center and the imposing six-story residence facility called the Sadie and Doug Hodo Residence College; the steady growth of HCU’s on-campus residential population; and the recent implementation of various student life initiatives to promote student success, including the creation of the Doris and Terry Looper Learning Commons, which houses the Tutoring Center.